-Eyes: Dark brown

-Ears: Flesh pink

-Pads: Flesh pink
+Eyes: Ears: Pads: Toenails: Dark brown Flesh pink Flesh pink Horn-coloured

-Toenails: Horn-coloured

 Cream Dark Eyed (DE)

 The topcolour is to be a soft and pale cream colour.
 The colour of the entire cavy should be of an even shade all over and free from flakiness, shading as well as odd coloured hairs.